 Chiesa di San Giuseppe dei Padri Teatini

-Indeed, directly adjacent to the Palazzo Reale of the Quattro Canti is the church of San Giuseppe dei Teatini.
-Giacomo Besio, a member of the Theatine Order provided the design, and the church was then built between 1612 and 1645.
+The Piazza Bellini is just one block apart from the Quattro Canti, back on Via Vittorio Emanuele, is the church of San Giuseppe dei Teatini.
+Giacomo Besio, a member of the Theatine Order, provided the design, and the church was then built between 1612 and 1645.

 The three naves of the church are separated by columns made of Billiemi marble.
 Frescoes, paintings, stucco work, and sculptures lavishly decorate the walls and ceilings.